Ukraine says stepping up protection of nuclear plants

 “However, consequences of the use of military force by the Russian federation against Ukraine will be unpredictable.”

-On Sunday, Ukraine’s parliament called for international monitors to help protect its nuclear power plants, as tension mounted with its neighbor.
+On Sunday, Ukraine’s parliament called for international monitors to help protect its nuclear power plants, as tension mounted with its neighbour.

 Prokopchuk urged Amano to “join international efforts in de-escalating the crisis around Ukraine and to urgently raise the issue of nuclear security” with Russia.